 - To whose standards are they being held?

 Burk encourages fellow food-allergic students to start small until they know what works for them.
 She started her first year at Michigan State sticking to meals only at the certified free-from Thrive.
-But as she grew skilled at her process of checking menus and ingredients on nutrition websites, and felt comfortable in advocating for her dietary needs, she branched out to other dining halls.
+But as she grew skilled at her process of checking menus and ingredients on nutrition websites, and grew comfortable advocating for her dietary needs, she branched out to other dining halls.

 “It is important to be able to advocate for yourself, and people are there to help you,” Burk says.